SOMBALAK

 As coastal people, there are lots of commonalities between Makassans and Northern Territory Aboriginals.
 Some of this commonality is shown in the hand gestures and footwork of dance.
 The Yolŋu people have gestures that show the scenes of trading, exchanging goods, playing cards, animal hunting or tracing the tracks on the sand.
 The Makassans use feet stomps on the ground to represent their connections with the spirit, to gain power from the earth and shows bravery and joyful.
 Women in the Pakarena dance, gently and slightly move their hands, use sliding steps to stay connected with the earth and to stay calm in the midst of the obstacles, contrary to the men who play fast-speed drum, loud voices and flute, to represent the power of the rock standing still in a stormy ocean.
 A balance of life between strength of men and elegance of women.

 With lots of their daily activities near the ocean, the Australian Aboriginal people also display their considerable footwork within dances, especially during the ritual cycle they called Buŋgul.
 The foot movements articulate their deep connections with the earth using one foot to stand and two feet to parallel move, sliding, jumping, zig-zag, and so on.
-In both cultures, there is so much richness within the movement of feet.
+In both cultures, there is so much richness within the movement of feet that we have included this art form in the Sombalak Project

 Manuel Dhurrkay from Skinnyfish’s Salwater Band, showing gestures from his clan with his own song, Lunggurma, the trade wind, during the first stage of the field research and workshop in Makassar.